form-for/form-for/CONTRIBUTING.md

 ## Installation

-* Running `yarn` in the components's root directory will install everything you need for development.
+* Running `yarn` in the root directory will install everything you need for development.

 ## Running Tests